Our hormones directly affect the health of our bodies.

 Hormones and your skin

-The changes in hormones and the relationship they have with our skin are now being closely examined, to reveal just how important they are for healthy skin.
+Intrinsic ageing is governed by the body’s biological clock, skin conditions such as dryness, dehydration, and fine lines and wrinkling, are all part of the natural process of skin ageing, the changes in hormones and the relationship they have with our skin is now being closely examined, to reveal just how important they are for healthy skin.

-Questions now being asked is how do these hormones work on the skin?
+Questions now being asked are how do these hormones work on the skin?
 And even more importantly, how do they impact skin ageing?

-With much research being undertook in this area, we still don’t know what the answer is because we are all metabolically different what works for one, may not work for the next.
+With much research being undertaken in this area, we still don’t know what the answer is because we are all metabolically different, what works for one may not work for the next.